 The final season of Game of Thrones (GOT) is just upon us and none of us seem to be overwhelmed with all the anticipation surrounding it.
 After all, we’ve already waited enough.
 Its last episode aired a full 2 years back when the army of the dead got successful in penetrating the great wall!!

 Because finance is an essential part of everyone’s lives, we thought of mapping the fans of Game of Thrones to the different houses, on the basis of their attitude towards money.
-(We’d suggest you to pick one house where you’d be most likely to belong, before starting, so that the results can surprise you to a much greater extent)
+Apart from blood and nudity, money has also been an important part of GOT so we thought, why not.

 The most honourable and trustworthy house of GOT, unfortunately, House Stark’s fate has not been the kindest of the lot.
 The family has seen very tough times including some tragic losses in the most brutal fashion imaginable.
 One of the most popular phrases of Game of Thrones – “Winter is Coming,” was actually borne out of House Stark and is their motto as well.
 They’re currently accumulating wealth and other necessary things to be able to brave the oncoming onslaught.

 In similar manner, if you’re a frugal spender, do budgeting, have built up (or building) an emergency fund and keep a stock of all your spends, then my friend, You’re a Stark!
 You’re not the one to get into debt to enjoy a lavish lifestyle, even when the going gets tough.
 Unpleasant surprises and rainy days are not the ones to bother you as you’re always well prepared to weather them and you plan your finances very diligently.
 Moments of despair are pretty common in your life but you always stand your ground and help others in need.
 Okay!
 Take it.
 You’re Jon Snow / Arya Stark!